RoadieHQ/roadie-backstage-plugins/plugins/backstage-plugin-argo-cd/README.md

 `argocd/proxy-url` annotation defaults to '/argocd/api' so it's not needed if there is only one proxy config.

-## Support for multiple ArgoCD instances - Option 2 - Kubernetes Plugin
+## Support for multiple Argo CD instances - Option 2 - Kubernetes Plugin

-If you want to create multiple components that fetch data from different argoCD instances, you can dynamically set the ArgoCD instance url by adding the following to your app-config.yaml files.
+If you want to create multiple components that fetch data from different Argo CD instances, you can dynamically set the Argo CD instance url by adding the following to your app-config.yaml files.

 Ensure you are using the Kubernetes backstage plugins.
-The Argo plugin will fetch the clusters an app is deployed to and use the argocd-backend plugin to reach out to each Argo instance based on the mapping mentioned below.
+The Argo CD plugin will fetch the clusters an app is deployed to and use the argocd-backend plugin to reach out to each Argo CD instance based on the mapping mentioned below.

 ```yml
 argocd: